LDrender/gradient-picker/README.md

 The picker includes a default stylesheet that can be customized to match your application's design.
 You must use the following variables :
+(You can override the default styles by defining these variables in your own stylesheet)

 ```css
   .gradient-picker {